Storware/vprotect-manual/deployment/protected-platforms/virtual-machines/microsoft-hyper-v.md

 ## General

-Microsoft Hyper-v is the only hypervisor that requires the installation of an agent.
+Microsoft Hyper-V is the only hypervisor that requires the installation of an agent.
 The process is very simple, the rest of the configuration is similar to other suppliers.
 With RCT \(also known as CBT in other virtualization platforms\) both full and incremental backups are supported for this hypervisor.

 For Microsoft Windows Server 2016 or later versions, the resilient change tracking \(RCT\) feature is used by default to back up virtual machines \(VMs\).
 RCT makes it possible to detect changes that happened at specific points in time as opposed to scanning the entire disk for any possible changes.
 Using RCT, it is possible to accelerate incremental backups by as much as 50% \(compared to technologies available in Windows Server 2012\).